 Signal Compression and Encoding

-In the module, you will explore the system-level aspects of media delivery.
-You will gain knowledge of the details of specific media network implementations and explore architectures utilised in media production, contribution and distribution systems.
+The module will cover architectures utilised in media production, contribution and distribution systems and will maintain topicality in its approach and will also look ahead to evolving technologies, trends and the requirements of commercial media markets.
 You will learn how the signal needs to be processed in terms of spectral efficiency and in the face of hostile distribution environments.
-You will apply these signal processes to developing platforms and implementations, and you will assess the characteristics of the signal in terms of distortion, interference and overall spectral integrity.
+You will need to apply these signal processes to developing platforms and implementations, and you will need to assess the characteristics of the signal in terms of distortion, interference and overall spectral integrity.
 This will require signal measurement techniques to be appreciated.

 Knowledge, understanding and intellectual skills are acquired through a variety of practical learning and teaching approaches, these may include: formal lectures, interactive tutorial sessions, laboratory sessions, seminars, residential courses and directed independent learning activities.